slysweb/ootd-rate-web/README.md

 OOTD Rate is an advanced AI-powered fashion analysis platform that automatically evaluates your outfit, provides objective scoring, personalized style recommendations, and helps you elevate your fashion sense through detailed feedback and expert styling tips.

 # How to use OOTD Rate?
+On the website homepage.
 First, select 'Feedback Mode', then, upload your best outfit photo, wait for the analysis to complete.

+You can choose to publish it immediately, or manage it on the 'my gallery' page.
+You cannot modify the AI-generated comments and tags, but you can modify the AI-generated title.

 # Feedback Mode
 Normal Rating - Constructive feedback with score (1-10)